Teacher Page

 No prior art history knowledge is necessary.
 Knowledge of basic design concepts such as the CRAP principles taught in Robin William’s Non-Designer’s series of books may lend to more aesthetically pleasing outcomes, but is not a pre-requisite.

-Basic web skills such as the ability to navigate links, learn new applications and utilize a basic design program are needed.
 This lesson has been constructed to be completed by a single learner but could easily be modified to support a group assignment.

 Curriculum Standards